• PEAK DISTRICT WALKS

 • HOLMFIRTH WALKS

-Aldermans Hill to Broadstone Hill Trig Point Walk
+Aldermans Hill to Broadstone Hill Trig Point Walk | 5 Miles

 January 10, 2022 CIRCULAR WALKS, MEDIUM WALKS 4-9 MILES, PEAK DISTRICT WALKS

 Looking for walks on Saddleworth Moor?
-This walk from Binn Green car park climbs up on the moors above Saddleworth, giving amazing views across Dove Stone Reservoir and the Peak District moors.
+This 5 mile walk from Binn Green car park climbs up on the moors above Saddleworth, giving amazing views across Dove Stone Reservoir and the Peak District moors.
 Taking in various amazing rock formations over Aldermans Hill, Dick Hill and Broadstone Hill, as well as the war memorial, this walk also takes you to Broadstone Hill trig point.
 This is a great alternative walk to a Dovestone Reservoir circular if you are looking for a walk near Dove Stone.

 Views from Aldermans Brow over to Ashway Rocks near Dove Stone Reservoir - The Wandering Wildflower